-All documents must be treated as strictly confidential and the Authorising Officer and the Local Authority must ensure that arrangements are in place for the secure retention, handling, storage and destruction of material obtained through the use of surveillance under RIPA.
-The Authorising Officers through the Information Compliance Team Officer must ensure compliance with the Council's Data Protection Policy, the UK General Data Protection Regulation 2016/679 and the Data Protection Act 2018, RIPA and the RIPA Codes of Practice and any relevant practices relating to the handling or storage of materials.
+All documents must be treated as strictly confidential and the Authorising Officer and the local authority must ensure that arrangements are in place for the secure retention, handling, storage and destruction of material obtained through the use of surveillance under RIPA.
+The Authorising Officers through the Information Compliance Team Officer must ensure compliance with the Council's Data Protection Policy, the Data Protection Act 1998, RIPA and the RIPA codes of practice and any relevant practices relating to the handling or storage of materials.